Gloria Trevi: Ellas soy yo: Production

 In May 2022, the series was announced at TelevisaUnivision's upfront for the 2022–2023 television season.
 Filming of the series began on 7 November 2022 in Mexico City.
 A few days later, Scarlet Gruber was announced in the lead role of Gloria Trevi in her adult years.

+Release

+The series premiered first on Vix, TelevisaUnivision's streaming service, on 11 August 2023.
+The series aired on Las Estrellas from 4 September 2023 to 10 November 2023.